Dryptosaurus: Leaping Laelaps

 The 1897 watercolor painting by Charles R. Knight titled Leaping Laelaps may represent the earliest depiction of theropods as highly active and dynamic animals.
-Knight's artistic hand was guided by E. D. Cope and reflects their progressive opinion about theropod agility, despite their large size, as well as the opinion of Henry Fairfield Osborn, the curator of vertebrate paleontology at the American Museum of Natural History at the time of the painting's commission.
+Knight's restoration was guided by Edward Drinker Cope and Henry Fairfield Osborn, who believed that Laelaps (Dryptosaurus) was an agile animal.
 The original painting is now preserved in the AMNH collections.
-By contrast, the typical illustrations of large carnivorous dinosaurs like Megalosaurus, in the late 19th century, depicted the animals as large, slow, tail-dragging behemoths.
+This active and lively depiction of dinosaurs was later echoed by the Dinosaur Renaissance in the 1970s.
+By contrast, most 19th-century illustrations of large carnivorous dinosaurs like Megalosaurus presented dinosaurs as large, slow, and tail-dragging.